Robust outlier detection by de-biasing VAE likelihoods: Limitations and Conclusions

+We propose that VAE likelihoods are ideally suited for outlier detection for datasets with relatively homogeneous images, in which features of the foreground objects (e.g. faces, cars) appear at consistent spatial locations in a coordinate frame locked to the edge of the image (e.g. CompCars, GTSRB, CelebA, SVHN).
+In all of these cases, our bias correction sufficed to achieve excellent, and state-of-the-art outlier detection.
+Yet, when image features associated with the foreground object are heterogeneously and inconsistently distributed relative to edge coordinates (e.g. CIFAR-10), bias corrected likelihoods were not as effective.
+This reasoning also explains why conventional deep network models~\cite{Lakshminarayanan2017}, or approaches based on optimizing VAE latent feature representations~\cite{Xiao2020}, or approaches that train models on deep classifier-based semantic feature representations~\cite{Krichenko2020} may outperform conventional VAE likelihood-based approaches for outlier detection, especially with heterogeneous datasets like CIFAR-10.
+We explore this hypothesis further in Appendix G.

-Nonetheless, the remedies we propose for VAEs also have positive implications for key real-world applications.
+Nonetheless, the bias correction we propose for VAEs will be relevant for outlier detection in key real-world applications.
 For example, medical imaging data such as retinal scans or MRI images are typically acquired in highly stereotyped spatial coordinates.
-In such cases, VAEs can be deployed as expert deep learning systems that exploit the spatial consistency of image features for fine-grained outlier detection (e.g. pathological conditions).
+In these cases, VAEs can be deployed as expert deep learning systems that are sensitive to fine-grained spatial relationships among image features (e.g. the morphology of pathological tissues) for accurate outlier detection.
 Future work will explore these applications.